dhruvdcoder/xlm-core/xlm-models/README.md

 # XLM Models

 This directory contains all language models for the XLM framework.
-Each model is implemented as an independent Python package that can be installed separately.
+All models are bundled together in a single `xlm-models` package.

 ## Available Models